Guillem96/clang-mnist/README.md

-# MNIST from Scratch 🧠🔢:w
+# MNIST from Scratch 🧠🔢

 This repository implements an end2end Neural Network (forward and backward) in c.